weatry/pattern/README.md

 __Step 11: Remove priceCode£¬move constant to Price  - git checkout rental.11.__

 __Step 12: Change constant to sub class of Price - git checkout rental.12.__

+## sequence

+It's an exercise for refactoring.
+This project is a service which will be used to generate sequence id.